nsafai/Tweet-Generator/README.md

 - [ ] **13.
 Parsing Text and Clean Up**
 - [ ] **14.
 Tokenization**
 - [ ] **15.
 Time to Tweet**

-## App Architecture reflections (related to #6 above)
-What are the key features of the application?
-Are these clearly separated into their own files, classes, and/or modules?
-Are the names of files, modules, functions, and variables appropriate and accurate?
-Would a new programmer be able to understand the names without too much contextual knowledge?
-What are the scopes of variables and are they appropriate for their use case?
-If there are global variables, why are they needed?
-Are the functions small and clearly specified, with as few side effects as possible?
-Are there functions that could be better organized in an Object-Oriented Programming style by defining them as methods of a class?
-Can files be used as both modules and as scripts?
-Do modules all depend on each other or can they be used independently?